microsoft/coyote/docs/tutorials/test-concurrent-operations.md

 In the previous [tutorial](first-concurrency-unit-test.md), we explored how to write our first _concurrency unit test_ for `AccountManager`, and reliably reproduce a race condition in the `CreateAccount` logic using Coyote.
-As a typical resource provider, `AccountManager` exposes an API for creating, getting and deleting accounts.
+As a typical resource controller, `AccountManager` exposes an API for creating, getting and deleting accounts.
 Such operations (including updating, which we skip here for simplicity) are commonly known as [CRUD](https://en.wikipedia.org/wiki/CRUD).